sergeicu/sundai-global/sundai-city-organizer-quickstart-guide.md

 ## Key Differences from Traditional Tech Meetups

 **Not Demo Days**: We don't showcase pre-built work - we build together from scratch
-**Not Networking Events**: While community is central, the focus is collaborative creation
+**Not Networking Events**: While community is central, the focus is creating and shipping something each sunday, not only 'hang out and chit chat'
 **Not Educational Workshops**: Learning happens through doing, not presentations
 **Not Individual**: Everything is team-based with minimum 3-person teams
 **Not Optional**: Shipping requirements and full-day commitment are non-negotiable

-**We Are**: A movement of builders who ship AI applications together, creating both technology and lasting community bonds through the shared intensity of collaborative creation.
+**We Are**: A movement of builders who ship AI applications together, creating both technology and lasting community bonds through the shared collaborative creation.

 ---